Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-We start by computing the tetrad components of the Riemann tensor in the frame of Sec.~\ref{sub:The-reference-frame}: In the expressions above we kept $\vec{\Omega}$ independent of $\vec{\omega}$, so that they apply to an arbitrary orthonormal tetrad field.
-Here is the restriction to the spatial directions of the curvature of the connection $\tilde{\nabla}$, given by for any spatial vector fields $\vec{X},\vec{Y},\vec{Z}$.
-It is related by to the Riemann tensor of the distribution of hyperplanes orthogonal to the congruence, that is, the restriction to the spatial directions of the curvature of the Fermi-Walker connection $\nabla^{\perp}$ on the vector bundle of spatial vectors, given by for any spatial vector fields $\vec{X},\vec{Y},\vec{Z}$.
+to the curvature tensor of the distribution of hyperplanes orthogonal to the congruence, $R_{\hat{i}\hat{j}\hat{k}\hat{l}}^{\perp}$, that is, the restriction to the spatial directions of the curvature of the Fermi-Walker connection $\nabla^{\perp}$ on the vector bundle of spatial vectors, given by a definition similar to (\ref{eq:RtildeDef}), only replacing $\tilde{\nabla}\rightarrow\nabla^{\perp}$.